Wand: Tarot cards

 The suit of wands is one of the four suits in the 1909 Rider–Waite–Smith occult tarot deck, and other, later tarot decks that are based upon that deck.
 The suit of wands replaced the suit of batons from earlier, non-occult tarot decks.
-The Rider–Waite–Smith tarot deck also replaced the suit of coins from earlier, non-occult decks, with the suit of pentacles.
-The Rider–Waite–Smith tarot deck was designed by two members of the Hermetic Order of the Golden Dawn- Arthur Edward Waite and Pamela Colman Smith.
+Waite–Smith tarot deck also replaced the suit of coins from earlier, non-occult decks, with the suit of pentacles.
+The Rider–Waite–Smith tarot deck was designed by two members of the Hermetic Order of the Golden Dawn, Arthur Edward Waite and Pamela Colman Smith.
 Waite provided the general guidelines for the deck (including the names of the four suits, and thus the suit of wands), and detailed guidelines for the designs of the Major Arcana, and he hired Smith to do the painting, and to make original artwork for the Minor Arcana.
 Waite instructed Smith to not paint actual wands in the wand cards, but rather to paint large tree trunk staffs with some foliage growing on them, so as to make an association between wands and Eliphas Levi's phrase "the flowering rod of Aaron" from Levi's fake fragment of The Key of Solomon.

 Status symbolism

 In British formal government ceremony, special officials may carry a wand of office that represents their power.
 Compare in this context the function of the ceremonial mace, the scepter, and the staff of office.
 Its age may be even greater, as Stone Age cave paintings show figures holding sticks, which may be symbolic representations of their power.
+The association with power may be its use for corporal punishment.